home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 The script `scripts/enter.sh` builds the build container image and starts a container using that image.
 Arguments passed to the script get executed inside the container.

 HAOS uses a configuration file for each supported target.
 To build for a specific target (board), the configuration file needs to be passed to `make`.
 The configuration files are stored in `buildroot-external/configs/`.
 Note that the ending `_defconfig` will be appended automatically and *must not* be passed to `make`.

-E.g. to build the Raspberry Pi 4 64-bit configuration `buildroot-external/configs/rpi4_64_defconfig` use the following command:
+To build the Raspberry Pi 4 64-bit configuration (`buildroot-external/configs/rpi4_64_defconfig`) use the following command:

 ```
 $ sudo scripts/enter.sh make rpi4_64